We all know outdoor air can be polluted, especially in big cities. But did you know indoor air could be more polluted than outdoor air?

 - Filter Replacement Indicator – Typically, these indicators warn you when it’s time to replace your filters in the form of lights.

 - Programmable Timer – Program control turns on and off at certain times during the day to help save energy.

 - Carrying Handle – Handles help you simply maneuver the air purifier if you plan to move it from place to place.

 - Casters – Along with handles, casters can help make it significantly easier to move your air purifier.

-|All best air purifiers work with internal fans and will definitely emit some level of noise.
-We suggest choosing air purifier with at least 3 fan speeds so you can regulate noise level.
-The first ones are usually weak and quiet, the highest ones are loud but powerful.
+|All best air purifiers work with internal fans and will emit some level of noise.
+We suggest choosing an air purifier with at least three fan speeds so you can regulate the noise level.
+The first ones are usually weak and quiet; the highest is loud but powerful.